pytorch/serve/docs/grpc_api.md

   - **Predictions** : Gets predictions from the served model
   - **StreamPredictions** : Gets server side streaming predictions from the saved model

-For all Inference API requests, TorchServe requires the correct Inference token to be included or token authorization must be disable.
+For all Inference API requests, TorchServe requires the correct Inference token to be included or token authorization must be disabled.
 For more details see [token authorization documentation](./token_authorization_api.md)

 * [Management API](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/proto/management.proto)
   - **RegisterModel** : Serve a model/model-version on TorchServe